-Trial of Metformin in conjunction with Chemotherapy in Advanced Stage Ovarian, Fallopian Tube and Primary Peritoneal CancerStatus: open
+17-336 - Metformin and Chemotherapy in Treating Patients With Stage III-IV Ovarian, Fallopian Tube, or Primary Peritoneal CancerStatus: open

 A Randomized Placebo Controlled Phase II Trial of Metformin in Conjunction with Chemotherapy Followed by Metformin Maintenance Therapy in Advanced Stage Ovarian, Fallopian Tube and Primary Peritoneal Cancer